 To achieve high CFE scores at the lowest cost, it is necessary to procure renewable energy in excess of total load.
-This is especially true in small balancing authorities which lack climatic diversity or where wind generation is unavailable generation is unavailc for procurement.
+This is especially true in small balancing authorities which lack climatic diversity or where wind generation is unavailable for procurement.
+The hourly energy matching procurement strategy requires matching load with clean energy generation in the same balancing authority in every hour, even in hours when renewable generation from solar and wind is not available.